papivot/pace-docs/PKS Scaling.md

 Make sure you have Kubectl admin access to the K8s cluster.

-Run the below command to start a modified php-apache deployment using
+Run the below command to start a modified php-apache deployment using the hpa-example image.

 > ```
 > kubectl run php-apache --image=k8s.gcr.io/hpa-example --requests=cpu=200m --expose --port=80
 > ```

+Should give an output similar to this -

 ```shell
 service/php-apache created
 deployment.apps/php-apache created
 ```

+Check the pod deployed as part of this deployment -

 > `kubectl get pods`

+Should output one pod running.

 ```shell
 NAME                          READY   STATUS    RESTARTS   AGE
 php-apache-84cc7f889b-cf62m   1/1     Running   0          16m
 ```
+Create a

 > ```
 >kubectl autoscale deployment php-apache --cpu-percent=50 --min=1 --max=10`